rubenpersicot/orpheus/README.md

 # Orpheus
-[Orpheus](https://github.com/rubenpersicot/orpheus) is an academic project, it is part of the "Sofware development and design" course taught at the [Ecole des Ponts Paristech](https://www.ecoledesponts.fr/en) by Xavier Leclerc.
+The project [orpheus](https://github.com/rubenpersicot/orpheus) is part of the "Sofware development and design" course taught at the [Ecole des Ponts Paristech](https://www.ecoledesponts.fr/en) by Xavier Leclerc.

 Orpheus is a website dedicated to musicians.
 Starting from an audio file composed of different sources, the website is able to split the initial recording in several files, each one of them containing a different source.
 For exemple, if the input is a recording of a singer playing the guitar, Orpheus outputs two audio files.
 The first one only contains the voice of the singer whereas the second one only contains the sound of the guitar.